reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/bulkoperations/c8y_bulkoperations_listOperations.md

 ```
       --abortOnErrors int          Abort batch when reaching specified number of errors (default 10)
+      --allowEmptyPipe             Don't fail when piped input is empty (stdin)
   -c, --compact                    Compact instead of pretty-printed output when using json output.
 Pretty print is the default if output is the terminal
       --confirm                    Prompt for confirmation
       --confirmText string         Custom confirmation text